 iii) In the case of either i) or ii) above, the Disciplinary Committee may make certain requirements as to supervision or retraining.
 In the event that these are not adhered to, the Disciplinary Committee may reconsider the matter.

 - iv) Immediate termination of membership of the Association – this will occur in cases of gross misconduct or if the required improvement has not been made following either i) ii) or iii)

 L.1.17.
 Where a member is expelled from the BAH as a result of disciplinary action, all previously awarded Association qualifications must be returned to the BAH, confirming that the contents of the letter are understood and will be abided by.
 The respondent’s name must also be removed from the list of members in accordance with the decision.
 A record of the decision and removal will be maintained by the Executive Committee of the BAH with no limit of time.

 L.1.18.
-If the Executive Committee is, or becomes, aware of a therapist they have expelled being a member of any other professional or occupational body, then they will notify that body of the decisions made by the BAH and the reasons for those decisions.
+If the Non-executive DIRECTOR OR Executive COMMITTEE becomes, aware of a therapist they have expelled being a member of any other professional or occupational body, then they will notify that body of the decisions made by the BAH and the reasons for those decisions.